A Tight Lower Bound for Non-coherent Index Erasure: General Adversary Method

-All forms of the adversary bound essentially employ various real symmetric matrices whose rows and columns are labeled by black-box functions $f\in\Dom$ in the same order.
-We say such a matrix $M$ is \emph{$G$-invariant} if $M_{f,f'}=M_{g(f),g(f')}$ for all $f,f'\in\Dom$ and $g\in G$.
-For the adversary bound considered here, we consider four types of $|\Dom|\times|\Dom|$ matrices---the \emph{adversary matrix}, the \emph{state matrix}, the \emph{target (state) matrix}, and the \emph{difference matrix}.
-We now describe these matrices in more detail. \begin{itemize} \item The \emph{adversary matrix} $\Gamma$ is any $G$-invariant matrix of spectral norm $1$ and a principal eigenvector $(1,\cdots,1)^\top$. \item A \emph{state matrix} is any $G$-invariant positive semi-definite matrix $T$ such that $T\circ I=I$, where $\circ$ denotes the Schur (entrywise) product of two matrices.
-In other words, it is a Gram matrix corresponding to some collection of unit vectors $\{\ket{\psi_f}\colon f\in\Dom\}$ that satisfies (\ref{eqn:junkSym}). \item The \emph{target matrix} is a $G$-invariant state matrix $T^\odot$ where $(T^\odot)_{f,f'}=\<\psi_f|\psi_{f'}\>$. \item For each $x\in[n]$, the \emph{difference matrix} $\Delta_x$ is defined as $(\Delta_x)_{f,f'}=1-\delta_{f(x),f'(x)}$. \end{itemize} Let $\junkSet$ be the set of all state matrices.
-Note that $\junkSet$ is a compact set and it is closed under the Schur product.
+The general adversary bound employs various real symmetric matrices whose rows and columns are labeled by black-box functions $f\in\Dom$ in the same order.
+The family of \emph{difference matrices} $\Delta$ is defined as follows.
+For each $x\in[n]$, the $\Delta_x$ is a binary matrix such that $(\Delta_x)_{f,f'}:=1$ if and only if $f(x)\ne f'(x)$.
+A \emph{state matrix} is any positive-semidefinite matrix $T$ such that $T\circ I=I$.
+In other words, it is a Gram matrix corresponding to some family of unit vectors.
+Note that $\gamma_2(\cdot|\Delta)$ is a norm on the set of matrices whose diagonals are all-zeros, and a difference of any two state matrices belongs to this set.